There’s one question that plagues all new electronic music producers: “Which DAW do I choose?”

 Don’t get discouraged – you’ll quickly learn the main features you need to know.

-Using just the features of this DAW (and some downloaded samples and plugins you can use inside it), I am capable of making legitimate music.
+Using just the features of this DAW (and some downloaded samples and plugins), I am capable of making pro-quality music.

 Now that you know what a DAW is, how do you choose one?